(a Thanksgiving message)

 - Change is a given.
 Almost every project includes some sort of modification or revision.
 With a new strategic plan come new and inspiring goals.
 An executive leadership transition brings new energy and vision.
 How leaders view and manage change can be transformative for an organization (or can hold them back).

-- Owning a building is great responsibility.
+- Owning a building is a great responsibility.
 Nonprofits that own their buildings are well served by considering their facilities when developing organizational goals during strategic planning.
 A building has a life of its own related to efficient use of the space, maintenance needs, and attendant financial implications.
 It is an important facet of delivering an organization’s mission and likely is (or will be without sufficient attention) a sizeable chunk of your budget.
-Don’t ignore it.
+Please don’t ignore it.

 - Budget for strategic planning.
-A board member suggested that his organization begin to build strategic planning into its budget so they would be ready to begin planning anew upon completion of the plan under development.
+A board member suggested that his organization build strategic planning into its budget so they would be ready to begin planning anew upon completion of the plan under development.
 Excellent strategic thinking.

 - When making decisions, consider the status quo as an option.
 While existing circumstances are rarely included in the mix of alternatives, the status quo can be a reasonable choice.
 Making a change is not always the best or most appropriate outcome.

-A Word about my Colleagues
+A Word about My Colleagues

 Significantly, another advantage is cultivating a strong referral network.
 There are many different ways to consult and work with nonprofits.
 My work encompasses a particular set of areas.
 Knowing my colleagues’ strengths and fields of expertise allows me to be a resource for my clients.

-Thank you
+Thank You

-To each client – past, present, and future – and to my colleagues and friends: you do so much for so many.
+To each client – past, present, and future – and my colleagues and friends: you do so much for so many.
 Let’s continue to work together to ensure that every mission-driven organization is infused with energy and passion, making life better for individuals and communities.

 I am truly thankful.
 Happy Thanksgiving!